 - Pipe lining: Trenchless pipe lining relies on an epoxy resin that coats the interior walls of the pipeline.
-When the resin dies, it creates a durable new pipe within the old and damaged one.
-With this method, you will enjoy improved water flow with a shorter turnaround time.
+When the resin dries, it creates a durable new pipe within the old and damaged ones.
+With this method, you will enjoy improved water flow with shorter turnaround time.

 - Pipe bursting: Fully replacing a pipe without digging requires an approach that involves intentionally fracturing the outdated pipe with a cone-shaped bursting head.
 At the same time, the new HDPE pipeline gets slotted into place in the same space as the old one.

 Call Freedom Plumbers to Fix Your Plumbing Woes